Skip to content

 Who uses the output

-• transaction lead
+• The transaction lead assembling the exception schedule

 How the work fits into the transaction or program